 As you travel round Uganda, one of the things you cannot fail to notice is how green the country is.
 If you’ve only ever seen Africa on the news you’d be forgiven for thinking it’s a dry, dusty continent, but that couldn’t be further than the truth.
 Uganda is actually about as rainy as the famously damp United Kingdom, with over 1 metre of rainfall every year, so there’s no shortage of water to provide the necessary juice for things to grow.
 And – wow! – does stuff grow!
 Bananas, cassava, potatoes, corn, beans, coffee, cotton, tea, tobacco… these are just some of the things they produce, which means you won’t struggle to find delicious fresh fruit and veg with almost zero food miles.

 Many people make a living from subsistence farming, each family owning a small plot of land where they grow crops to sell at the local market.
 As a result Uganda’s rolling landscape has become a patchwork of terraces and squares, each one a slightly different shade of green.
-Look out for them particularly as you drive through Western Uganda’s volcanic region – you’ll definitely be stopping the car to hop out and take pictures!
+Look out for them particularly as you drive through Western Uganda’s volcanic region – you’ll definitely be stopping the car to hop out and take pictures – and it’s what makes the landscape another one of Uganda’s many tourist attractions.

 Read More: Two Weeks In Uganda – A Suggested Itinerary